reem-shaikh/70DaysOfCode/main/14-01/readme.md

 #### Third-party APIs
 constructs built into third-party platforms (e.g. Twitter, Facebook) that allow you to use some of those platform's functionality in your own web pages (for example, display your latest Tweets on your web page).

+Third Party API's are used to retreive information from a third party and implement into your page

+> note: chrome, edge, brave, chromium all use the JS v8 engine (written by google).

 #### JavaScript libraries
  Usually one or more JavaScript files containing custom functions that you can attach to your web page to speed up or enable writing common functionality.